percona/portal-doc/docs/rel-notes/august-2022.md

 ## On-Demand Kubernetes Clusters for deploying PMM
-Percona Platform now enables you to spin up a Kubernetes cluster, on demand.
+Percona Platform now enables you to spin up a te,pKubernetes cluster, on demand.
 Use the **Launch a new cluster** option on the new **Free Kubernetes** tab to deploy a Kubernetes cluster with 3 nodes, 4 CPUs, 8 GB of RAM, and a three-hours lifespan.

-These short-lived clusters are perfect for testing PMM with DBaaS and Percona Operators.
+These short-lived clusters are perfect for testing PMM with DBaaS and Percona Operators, without an initial database and Kubernetes setup.
 For more information, see [Launch free Kubernetes clusters](create-free-k8.md).

 ## Option to delete your organization